ctruong0615/LOL25GOLD/README.md

 ### Interesting Aggregates
 [insert aggregates dataset]
 Above displays some interesting aggregates that may be useful in our analysis.
-Here, we groupby firstdragon in our cleaned dataset and calculuate the mean of the statistics.
+Here, we groupby firstdragon in our cleaned dataset and calculuate the mean of the statistics with numeric values.
+When examing each of the columns with one another, we are able to easily see at a first glance that teams that secure the first dragon are, on average, in the lead in terms of gold, elemental dragons slain, and wins.
+This could potentially show that securing the first dragon of the game can typically put a team ahead of gold, and will greatly support a team in winning a match.

 ## Assessment of Missingness
 ### NMAR Analysis
 Within the entire dataset, there seems to be a several columns that are not missing at random (NMAR), which includes `ban1`, `ban2` `ban3` `ban4` `ban5`.
 When analyzing these columns, it is apparent that missingness does not depend on any other columns, and it is only these columns whose values are not missing based on a pattern or trend of some sort.
 When thinking about this from the perspective of a player, the player can simply choose to not ban a champion, perhaps due to strategic reasons.
 As a result, these columns should be NMAR because there is a chance that missingness just depends on the actual missing value as players cause this missing value from deciding not to ban.

-Additionally, there is a rather simple method of obtaining the data needed to explain the missingness, which would make these columns missing at random (MAR_.
+Additionally, there is a rather simple method of obtaining the data needed to explain the missingness, which would make these columns missing at random (MAR).
 To do this, we can organize data into a column `used_all_bans`, which contains a value **1** for every ban has been made by players, and a **0** if every ban has not been made.

 ### Missingness Dependency
 This section uses permutation tests to determine whether or not the missingness of `golddiffat10` depends on two different columns, that being `league` and `side`.
 For both of the permutation tests, the test statistic chosen is Total Variance Distance (TVD) and the significance level that is chosen is 0.5.